About the Code

 What are my obligations if my company adopts this Code?

 We ask that you review the Code carefully and thoughtfully before adopting it.
-The Code is entirely voluntary and no audits or inspections of your company would ever be required.
+The Code is entirely voluntary and no audits or inspections of your company are required.
 However, it is important that this commitment reflect a conscientious effort on the part of the signer to aspire to be in compliance with all elements of the Code.

 How do I sign the Code?